jfangwang/holbertonschool-low_level_programming/gitlazy_files/README.md

 # What is git-lazypush?
 Tired of typing git add, git commit, and git push?
-Git-lazypush does all that for you\n
+Git-lazypush does all that for you

 * Git lazy is a bash script that automates git add, commit, and push with custom commit messages
 # How to install